Mesabloo/coqide.kak/README.md

   This makes output pretty hard to read.
 - Trying to go past an error multiple times will make state IDs inconsistent therefore leading to a `coqidetop` error.
 - The “parser” used to detect the next statement does not take in account qualified identifiers.
+- `coqidetop` seems to get stuck on statements of the form `intros -> H.` for some reason.
 - ... and some other things that I did not see.

 If you feel like it, feel free to improve this plugin by forking this repository and submitting your patches through pull requests.